Otto Schuhart: World War II

-Right after the outbreak of World War II, on 17 September 1939, Schuhart encountered the British carrier HMS Courageous.
+Immediately after the outbreak of World War II on 17 September 1939, Schuhart encountered the British aircraft carrier HMS Courageous.
 After stalking her for two hours, Schuhart saw his opportunity when Courageous turned into the wind to launch her aircraft.
 This manoeuvre put the ship right across the bow of the U-29, which then fired three torpedoes.
 Two of the torpedoes struck the ship on her port side, and she capsized and sank in 15 minutes with the loss of 518 of her crew, including her captain.
-During the war Schuhart sank twelve ships on nine patrols, for a total of 67,277 tons of Allied merchant shipping.
-After transferring back to land, Schuhart became commander of 1.
+During the war Schuhart also sank twelve merchant ships, totalling 67,277 tons.
+After transferring back to shore-based service, Schuhart became commander of 1.
 U-Lehr Division ("1st U-boat Training Division") and later of 21st U-boat Flotilla in Pillau.
-From 1944 to 1945 he was commander of I./Marineschule Flensburg-Mürwik.
-After the German capitulation he commanded a marine battalion until August 1945.
+From 1944 to 1945 he was commander of naval college I./Marineschule Flensburg-Mürwik.
+After the German capitulation he commanded a naval infantry battalion until August 1945.
 Until December 1945 he served in the German mine clearing service.